 - Imagine an organization with seasonal spikes in business.
 This could be a retailer that needs to ramp up store staff and customer relations support or even a tax office that needs to bring in additional help to get through the months leading up to April 15.

 - Your trainer works to train all of these new resources in short order so that they can hit the floor or workspace and start bringing value.

-- But, let’s say a new regulatory requirement about the sales of a specific product to those only over the age of 18 in a particular state.
-This information is known by the Legal or Regulatory staff who prepare for the change but it's never communicated to the trainer, and thus not passed down to all the new seasonal employees.
+- But, let’s say a new regulatory requirement about the sales of a specific product to those only over 18 in a particular state.
+This information is known by the Legal or Regulatory staff who prepare for the change, but it's never communicated to the trainer and thus not passed down to all the new seasonal employees.

-- This organization, lacking standardized and well-communicated business rules, could very well be subject to litigation for not following proper rules and regulations when employees fail to properly screen customers at checkout.
+- This organization, lacking standardized and well-communicated business rules, could be subject to litigation for not following proper rules and regulations when employees fail to properly screen customers at checkout.

 In this example, having a central channel to document and, as importantly, communicate rules is the core issue.
-In many other cases, the issue is simply that only one person knows a rule and it's taken for granted they'll always be there to provide critical guidance.
+In many other cases, the problem is simply that only one person knows a rule, and it's taken for granted they'll always be there to provide critical guidance.

 Types of Business Rules

-When defining the types of business rules that most organizations rely upon, it is important to understand various assertions:
+When defining the types of business rules that most organizations rely upon, it is essential to understand various assertions: